Church of God in Christ: Annual events

-World headquarters are in Memphis, Tennessee at Mason Temple.
+Mason Temple (Memphis, Tennessee) serves as the denomination's international headquarters.

 Department ministries

 Antonio Burke, pastor for the Center of Love Church of God in Christ (COGIC), leads Sailors from amphibious transport dock in a prayer before building a house for Habitat for Humanity in Norfolk, Va.

 During the formative stages of COGIC, Bishop Mason organized departments to further support the work of the church as it continued to grow and expand.
 These departments include: the Women's Department, the Sunday School Department, the Youth Department known as Y.P.W.W.
 (Young People Willing Workers), and Missions and Evangelism.
 As COGIC has continued to grow, new departments, auxiliaries, and ministries have been established including the music department, the National Adjutancy, Men's Department, COGIC Charities, and Urban Initiatives to name a few.
 These auxiliaries are found in nearly every church, district, and jurisdiction within COGIC and function to support the holistic approach that COGIC has toward ministry within the church and the larger community that COGIC congregations serve.